 So what is the answer to a stronger positioning when you don’t want to make a choice in your activities?
 You could create an artificial focus: choose what is most valuable for you, communicate that well, and do all the other stuff underneath the radar.
 But that rarely is the right path.
 Its much more interesting to really dig down deep into what the red thread underneath your combination of activities is.
 Often, there is a greater vision you are working towards.
 Often, you are on a mission that transcends your job title or activity.
 Once you find your essence, you can really start to power forward.

 In her cottage in Donegal, Britton and I spent two days by the fire, digging through all her roles, activities, future projects and dreams.
 And arrived at an essence that blew our minds with the possibilities that would flow from it.
 New project ideas emerged, and a whole new market emerged from between our post-its.

-For anyone following this process, the next step will be hard.
-Check your activities: what will help you to realise your vision, and what does not?
-My position on your unreasonable advantage does not imply one can go through life without making any choices.
-If you are serious about making your vision a reality, stop doing what detracts from it, and start doing what adds to it.
-With a clear mission woven through everything you do, and communicating well about it, people will take notice.
+My position on the creative entrepreneur finding their own positioning does not imply one can go through life without making any choices.
+If you are serious about making your vision a reality, stop doing what detracts from it, and start doing what adds to it: you can only get to where you want to go if you know what you want to achieve.
+With a clear mission woven through everything you do, and communicating it well, people will take notice.

 I can’t wait to see what will happen now Dr. Britton introduces the world to the surfers way to social change.
 One thing I know for sure: the world will take notice.